The Exit Approach to Assisted Dying

 For those under 50 years, membership is granted at the discretion of Exit International.

-Membership of Exit shows members’ commitment and support for voluntary euthanasia.
+Membership of Exit shows members’ commitment and support the right to control one’s end of life.

 5. Appropriate Checks

-Exit makes reasonable efforts to ensure that members who attend workshops have decision-making capacity.
-Exit requires every workshop attendee to complete and sign a disclaimer form.
+Our philosophy at Exit also requires that Exit makes reasonable efforts to ensure that members who attend workshops have decision-making capacity including requesting photo ID.
+Exit also requires every workshop attendee to complete and sign a disclaimer form.

 6. Regulatory Reform & Objective Debate